Cindy Ong Pik Yin

 Cindy Ong Pik Yin is a Malaysian competitive swimmer.
 She has been swimming competitively since 1989.
-She is a five-time world champion FINA World Masters.
+She is a World Masters Champion.

 Early life

 Ong was born in Ipoh, Perak, Malaysia.
 She is the younger sibling of Allen Ong, Malaysian former swimmer, and niece of Ong Mei Lin, who was one of Malaysia's first female swimmers to represent the country in the Olympics.

 Career

 Swimming

 Training and competing throughout pregnancy, she clinched second place at the Malaysia Masters Speedo International Championship despite being 8 months pregnant.

 In 2017, Ong competed in her first World Masters Championship.

 Seven months following the delivery of her third child, she competed among 9,000 participants in the 2017 FINA World Masters in Budapest, Hungary, placing 5th in the 100m Freestyle event.

-Her unique blend of physical & mental performance keeps her agile at 36 years old.
-She snagged the title of World No.1 in the 2020 FINA World Masters 50 meter Freestyle race.
+She achieved the title of World No.1 in the 2020 FINA World Masters 50 meter Freestyle race.

 Ong is currently ranked No. 2 in the 100 meter Butterfly, out touched by Spain's Erika Villa.